Federal Agency Name: Administration for Children and Families, Office of Community Services.

 Sub-Contracting or Delegating Projects

 OCS will not fund any project where the role of the applicant is primarily to serve as a conduit for funds to organizations other than the applicant.
 The applicant must have a substantive role in the implementation of the project for which funding is requested.
-This prohibition does not bar the making of sub-grants or sub-contracting for specific services or activities that are needed to conduct the project.
+This prohibition does not bar the making of sub-grants or sub-contracting for specific services or activities needed to conduct the project.

 Number of Projects in Application